ThioJoe/YT-Spammer-Purge/README.md

 ## Usage Notes -READ THIS

 1. To use this script, you will need to obtain your own API credentials file by making a project via the Google Developers Console (aka 'Google Cloud Platform').
 The credential file should be re-named `client_secret.json` and be placed in the same directory as this script.
-[See Instructions below](#instructions---obtaining-youtube-api-key).
+[See Instructions Here](https://github.com/ThioJoe/YT-Spammer-Purge/wiki/Instructions:-Obtaining-an-API-Key).

 2. **IF IT FREEZES** while scanning, it is probably because you clicked within the command prompt window and entered "selection mode" which pauses everything. **To unfreeze it, simply right click within the window, or press the Escape key.**